How to Insulate a Garden Room, Summerhouse or Shed

 How to keep your garden building warm

-If you already have a good source of wood then a wood burning stove is going to be a sensible option.
-It will have the highest up front cost but will be inexpensive to use in the long run.
-The fire might take a little while to get going (15-30 minutes) and will require attendance every hour or so but will produce plenty of heat all day long.
+If you already have a good source of wood, then a wood-burning stove is going to be a sensible option.
+It will have the highest up-front cost, but will be inexpensive to use in the long run.
+The fire might take a little while to get going (15-30 minutes) and will require attendance every hour or so, but it will produce plenty of heat all day long.

 In comparison, an electric heater will cost more, especially with energy prices as they are now (Jun 2022).
 You can read more about costs in this useful article.

-For my garden office I was stuffing the ceiling void with clothes, packaging, soft insulation and polystyrene from deliveries which makes for great insulation.
-We also used some recycled packing from our frozen meal delivery service which was amazing.
+For my garden office, I was stuffing the ceiling void with clothes, packaging, soft insulation and polystyrene from deliveries, which makes for great insulation.
+We also used some recycled packaging from our frozen meal delivery service, which was amazing.
 It’s made from recycled jeans.
-You can just see it in the top of this image.
+You can just see it at the top of this image.

-Old clothes can be utilised to insulate your garden room but they will perform better when shredded.
-I have previously used recycled packaging materials made from shredded jeans..
-They are a great insulator and never in short supply.
+Old clothes can be utilised to insulate your garden room, but they will perform better when shredded.
+I have previously used recycled packaging materials made from shredded jeans.
+They are a great insulator and are never in short supply.

 What is the best material to line the inside of a shed with?